Lady Capulet

 How does Lady Capulet's grief at the tomb compare to her grief for Tybalt?

-The contrast is striking.
-Her grief for Tybalt is loud, immediate, and demands vengeance; her grief for Juliet is quieter, more inward, and turns immediately to her own mortality ("This sight of death is as a bell, / That warns my old age to a sepulchre").
 Even at the death of her own child, her instinct is to think of herself.
-It is the play's final, devastating glimpse of the emotional architecture that has shaped Lady Capulet's mothering throughout — formal, self-referential, and never quite able to cross the distance between her and her daughter.
+It is the play's final, devastating glimpse of the emotional architecture that has shaped her mothering throughout.
+That architecture is formal, self-referential, and never quite able to cross the distance between mother and daughter.